mmahidlayon/Attendance-Monitoring-System/README.md

-# Project Description
+# Attendance Monitoring System
-The Attendance Monitoring System is a web-based application system designed for our Aikido dojo, Sacred Heart Aikido Center Cebu.
+A web-based application system designed for our Aikido dojo, Sacred Heart Aikido Center Cebu.

 In our dojo, students (aikidoka) are required to complete a specific number of training sessions before they can take promotion exams (e.g., 45 sessions for 6th to 5th kyu, 60 sessions for 5th to 4th kyu, etc.).
 This system provides a convenient way for:
 **Students** – to log and track their own attendance progress toward the next rank.